-Update: The United States Securities and Exchange Commission (SEC) is starting to do its own crackdowns on social media influencers touting financial products.
+Update: The United States Securities and Exchange Commission (SEC) is starting to do its crackdown on social media influencers touting financial products.

 In December 2022, the SEC charged seven social media influencers who used Twitter and Discord.
 An additional influencer was charged for aiding and abetting the scheme.
 These influencers passed themselves as "successful traders" and promoted stocks they would sell later once the price or trading volume increased.
 This type of scheme is called a "pump and dump" scheme.
 The result of the scheme allowed these influencers to profit more than $100 million.

 Remember, some content creators get paid for a viewing audience through advertisers; therefore, they make their money while you watch their content through the ads played on their videos.
 They gain more if they can also make a return on their strategy.
 This is what we call conflicts of interest.
 They may also be providing misinformation that may sound like they are professionals but have been trading for the past few months.
-Let me ask you this: would you go to a doctor who has only had a few months of education?
-Why do you think professions such as doctors and lawyers require years of education?
+Let me ask you this: Would you go to a doctor with only a few months of education?
+Why do you think professions such as doctors and lawyers require years of schooling?

 But the most important thing to understand is they do not know your financial situation or risk tolerance.
-If these content providers are touting you a strategy that moves rapidly up and down within the day or week (we call this volatility), you may not be able to stomach these wild swings.
-Therefore they are not looking out for your best interest.
+If these content providers are touting you a strategy that rushes up and down within the day or week (we call this volatility), you may be unable to stomach these wild swings.
+Therefore, they are not looking out for your best interest.
 These content creators have no fiduciary duty to put your best interest before theirs.
 They also do not understand your financial position.
 Perhaps you need this money to pay for something in the future.
 Maybe it is for a home, retirement, or whatever goal.

 You have worked hard for your money and are on the right path to wanting to do everything yourself by putting it to work.
-Yet, you are at a higher risk of losing it, especially if you are trying to follow something that perhaps you may not understand.
+Yet, you are at a higher risk of losing it, especially if you are trying to follow something you may not understand.
 Although there are videos out there that are educational, most content creators are supposed to do one thing: gain more viewership so the content provider can get paid.
-These content providers are not financial advisors and therefore have no basis for knowing you as a client.
+Therefore, these content providers are not financial advisors and have no basis for knowing you as a client.

 Therefore, research the person/company who is showing you this strategy.
 Your instincts may be correct if you think it's too good to be true.

-A great site to know if someone is registered as a financial advisor is the SEC Advisor Search site.
+The SEC Advisor Search site is a great site to know if someone is registered as a financial advisor.

 Ready to take control of your financial future?
 Schedule your free financial assessment and discover how working with a wealth management advisor is accessible and helpful in reaching your financial goals.
 Start building the future and wealth you deserve.